-- Establish a chain of trust back to the original device manufacturer - Install a trusted client certificate to enable local network access and permissions - Install a server SSL certificate to allow your users and services to trust the device and communicate over TLS - Lock down the device to only permit mutual TLS administrative access
+Establish a chain of trust back to the original device manufacturer

+Install a trusted client certificate to enable local network access and permissions

+Install a server SSL certificate to allow your users and services to trust the device and communicate over TLS

+Lock down the device to only permit mutual TLS administrative access

 A provisioning service will in most cases also assign an 'owner' for each device, so that a chain of responsibility can be maintained.
-Whenever an owner is changed, it may be necessary to re-provision some or all of the post-factory credentials.
-Some cases may be even more complex than this, with a further tier of credential to represent some form of equipment test and approval status (for example, registering commercial drones with the FAA before assigning owners/operators).
-The schematic overleaf illustrates an existing commercial solution for managing high security surveillance cameras.
+Whenever an owner is changed, it may be necessary to reprovision some or all of the post-factory credentials.

+Some cases may be even more complex than this, with a further tier of credentials to represent some form of equipment test and approval status (for example, registering commercial drones with the FAA before assigning owners/operators).